 Rare, difficult to detect (seemingly unresponsive to imitations of their calls even though tapes are not allowed at most LRGV birding sites).
-Only public access at present is the King Ranch - Norias Division Bird Tours in spring and San Miguelito Ranch in spring.
-They may be present in the vicinity of El Canelo (only accessible to overnight guests).
+Only public access at present is the King Ranch - Norias Division Bird Tours in spring.
 Rare or difficult to see elsewhere.
-Some of these sites including King Ranch - Norias Division are visited on Rio Grande Birding Festival trips the second weekend of November, see http://rgvbf.org.
+The King Ranch - Norias Division is visited on Rio Grande Birding Festival trips the second weekend of November, see http://rgvbf.org.
 The RGVBF trips target these birds on Norias with a fairly high success rate.
 Also present but inaccessible on private ranches in northern Hidalgo County and adjacent Brooks County.

 Widespread but difficult to access sites at dusk or dawn; often day roost sites are known at Estero Llano Grande outside the nesting season (March-May).
 Can be seen by walking into Bentsen at dusk (see kiosk for self check-in).
 Filtering a powerful torch with red cellophane allows more prolonged views of their behavior.